eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 By definition, a level exits an operator with lower precedence appears.

 The parent operator determines a level's precedence.
-The root expression has no parent; this means minimum precedence.
+The root expression has no parent, which means minimum precedence.

 ```ts
 // Compares the precedence of two operators